sunlightpolicy/open-data-policy-wizard/README.md

 `Code.gs` contains the script that runs when a new form response is received.
 It's written in [Google Apps Script](https://developers.google.com/apps-script/), which is Google's version of JavaScript.
 The script has comments explaining what each part does.

 When the form is submitted, the `runWizard(e)` function runs, using the form-submission event as input.
-This is set up on the Script Editor interface by going to _Resources > Current project's triggers_ and then adding this trigger: _runWizard From form On form submit_.
+This is set up on the Script Editor interface by going to _Edit > Current project's triggers_ and then adding this trigger: _runWizard, Head, From form, On form submit_.
 (I also suggest clicking on _notifications_ and setting up immediate email notifications for script failures.)

 Note that a small portion of the code requires making use of the [Google Drive API](https://developers.google.com/drive/) for JavaScript.
 In order for this to work, you must go to _Resources > Advanced Google services..._ and enable _Drive API v2_.
 Using the link provided, you'll also need to enable it in the Google API Console.